How to | Create a Computable Document Format (CDF) File

-Computable Document Format (CDF) files supply a rich deployment method leveraging the power and flexibility of the Mathematica language with the wide distribution provided by a public format.
-As a built-in feature of Mathematica 8, it's easy to save .cdf files straight from your working notebooks, custom-formatted papers and articles, or dedicated application development workflows.
-Anything you compute in Mathematica can be made into a user-interactive object offering maximum clarity in the presentation of your concepts, and there are no special considerations when creating documents just for viewing in Wolfram CDF Player; all notebook features can be displayed and printed.
+Computable Document Format (CDF) files supply a rich deployment method leveraging the power and flexibility of the Wolfram Language with the potential for wide distribution provided by a public format and a free player.
+As a built-in feature of the Wolfram Language, it's easy to save .cdf files straight from your working notebooks, custom-formatted papers and articles, or dedicated application development workflows.
+Almost anything you compute in the Wolfram Language can be made into a user-interactive object offering maximum clarity in the presentation of your concepts as a CDF file viewed with Wolfram CDF Player.

-The main difference between a Mathematica notebook and a .cdf file is the allowance of interaction when viewing your document in CDF Player.
-Notebook files (files with the extension .nb) are viewable as static documents in CDF Player, but any Manipulate objects present in a .cdf file are fully interactive in CDF Player.
+The main difference between a Wolfram System notebook and a .cdf file is the allowance of interaction when viewing your document in CDF Player.
+Notebook files (files with the extension .nb) are only viewable as static documents in CDF Player, but Manipulate objects (or other dynamic elements) in a .cdf file remain fully interactive when viewed in CDF Player.

 Follow the instructions in the wizard to save a standalone .cdf file.
 Note that if you want to save a selection from a notebook instead of the entire window, you must select the portion to be deployed before opening the wizard.